SafronovIgorDeveloper/SafronovIgorDeveloper/README.md

 <h3 align="center">Backend developer from Russia 🇷🇺</h3>

 ### :woman_technologist: About Me :
+- 📆 5+ years in the world of programming
 - :telescope: I’m working as a Software Engineer and contributing to backend for building web applications.
 - :zap: In my free time I study and read technical articles.
+- 👨🏻‍🎨 Creative, programming specialist
 ---

 ### :hammer_and_wrench: Languages and Tools :